People Speak Out About Their Greatest Malicious Compliance Revenge

 The crowd was heavy since the weather was great and winter was ending.
 The season for new American families to move here just finished, so I’m sure this was many peoples’ first time to leisurely walk and shop outside.

 We find a parking spot and made our way to the outside shops.
+Of course, we are holding hands and casually talking and laughing.

 “WOW.”
 I hear this from an American woman about 10 feet behind us.
 You should know that a Japanese stereotype against Americans is that we are rudely and obnoxiously loud.

 And this ‘wow’ was loud enough for me to turn my head around at the noise.
 She was with 2 other moms who had like, 3 kids each.
 They were staring at me, but perhaps we just accidentally had eye contact at the right time.

 “Seriously, another little homewrecker is doing this in PUBLIC?”
 Chill woman, you’re so loud even I can hear you.

-We are enjoying our drinks when the same group of women approached us with their strollers in tow.
+We find a table nearby at the Starbucks outside.

 They definitely had some sort of purpose with something to say to us.
 Let’s call her Onna (woman in Japanese).

 Onna: “Excuse me, but you need to keep whatever you’re doing in your messed up home.
 Doing that in public in front of families to see is disgusting and immoral.
 My kids don’t need to see such a bad display of marriage.”

+I’m SO confused, as was my partner who can speak English.
 Who knew drinking coffee outside was a crime against humanity and marriage?

 Me: “I’m sorry?
 What…did we do?”